 The plan is designed to operate for many generations to come.
 However, should the plan close, the plan assets would be used to provide benefits to plan members and pay for the expense of winding up the plan.
-Pension benefits may increase or decrease, depending on whether the assets are sufficient or in surplus at that time, if the plan is closed.
+Pension benefits may increase or decrease, depending on whether the assets are sufficient or in surplus at that time, in the unlikely event that plan is closed.